 The display declaration

-This page has been translated into Brazilian Portuguese and Italian.
+This page has been translated into Brazilian Portuguese, Italian, and German.

 The display property lets you define how a certain HTML element should be displayed.